-The hardware on the bag is also top quality – it features self repairing YKK zippers and durable UTX buckles.
-In addition to that, this pack also has several MOLLE panels on the front and sides, all of which are triple stitched onto the bag.
+The hardware on the bag is also top quality – it features self-repairing YKK zippers and heavy duty UTX buckles.
+In addition to that, this pack also has several MOLLE webbing panels on the front and sides, all of which are triple stitched onto the bag.
 This pretty much guarantees that they will stay put, no matter how many ridiculously heavy items you attach to them.

 The bag even features stretchy water bottle pockets on the sides, which is pretty cool.
-This features is often lacking on bags that have MOLLE panels on the sides, which makes the Sergeant quite a unique backpack.
+This feature is often lacking on bags that have MOLLE webbing panels on the sides, which makes the Sergeant quite a unique backpack.
 And a very versatile bag with a 35-liter capacity.

 It is also a comfortable backpack to wear, what with the internal frame and thick padding in the backpanel.
 The shoulder straps are covered with breathable mesh for great ventilation, and the pack features a sternum strap and a hip belt that ensure it will stay in place.
 The only downside is that the backpanel itself is not ventilated, but that shouldn’t be a huge problem.

 If you want a backpack that military personnel actually wears, the CamelBak BFM pack is the one to get.
 It is a very rugged outdoor bag designed for the army, so you know to expect a lot from it.
 And you won’t be disappointed; this backpack is made from premium materials, it has excellent water resistance, tear resistance and it is very durable.